Jana-Marie/USB-PD-Firmware/docs/console_config.md

 If no index is provided, prints the current configuration from flash.
 If there is no configuration, `No configuration` is printed instead.

-For developers, if an index is provided, prints a particular location in the configuration flash sector.
+For developers: if an index is provided, prints a particular location in the configuration flash sector.
+If the index lies outside the configuration flash sector, `Invalid index` is printed instead.

 ### get_tmpcfg